 Influencermoth is a tool that helps you identify social influencers on Twitter.
 With influencermoth you’ll be able to quickly scan Twitter’s social media platform for influential users based on your keyword of choice.
-Influencermoth is free to use (Influencermoth is currently offline because I’ve stopped using Twitter).
+Influencermoth was free to use, but is currently offline (because I’ve stopped using Twitter and currently have no API credentials).

 Influencermoth is limited to 12 searches per 15 minutes due to Twitter API restrictions.
 It uses a maximum of 2,000 tweets for it’s analysis and requires a keyword that is often tweeted about in the past 9 days, as Twitter’s Search API only includes tweets from the past 6-9 days.

 5 months of influencer marketing research

-Influencermoth is a result of a 5-month long research I did for my graduation thesis I wrote for We Are Blossom (A Dutch Social Content Agency) back in 2012.
-I did a research on influencer marketing and the public data of people that’s available online.
-This resulted in InfluencerMoth: a tool to quickly scan Twitter for social influencers.
-If you’d like to more about the background of the tool, read ahead.
+Influencermoth was the result of my 5-month long graduation research project for We Are Blossom (A Dutch Social Content Agency) back in 2012.
+I researched influencer marketing and publicly available data sources.
+This resulted in Influencermoth: a tool to quickly scan Twitter for social influencers.

 Different types of influencers